January 04, 2024

 2. Don’t Forget Your ABCs

 No, not the song, we mean vitamins: A, B, C, and more.
-When they’re in food they’re called phytonutrients, and the best way to get a variety of them is by eating lots of different colored vegetables.
+When they’re in food they’re called phytonutrients, and the best way to get a variety of them is by eating lots of different colored fruits and vegetables.
 You can also get your vitamins and minerals through supplements.

 Some of the most important vitamins and minerals for your immune system are: